The missouri delegation

 district 6 - U.S. rep. sam graves (r)

-The dean of the Missouri congressional delegation with sixteen terms under his belt, Congressman Sam Graves represents a district that stretches from Kansas City to the Illinois border.
-The married father of three is chair of the Transportation and Infrastructure Committee and is a member of the Armed Services Committee.
+The dean of the Missouri congressional delegation with seventeen terms under his belt, Congressman Sam Graves represents a district that stretches from Kansas City to the Illinois border.
+The married father of three is a graduate of the University of Missouri and is chair of the Transportation and Infrastructure Committee and a member of the Armed Services Committee.

 Thomas Take: Safe Bet Republican